The new meeting revolution: Why connections are the #1 growth lever for events

 Q4.
 Can side events actually increase revenue?

-Yes.
+A. Yes.
 When they’re structured as an official product.
 You can sell side event packages, bundle them with sponsorship and prove ROI through attendee data and leads.
 Instead of losing revenue to unofficial dinners, you bring it into your commercial model.

 Side events will always exist.
 They’re often where the real conversations happen, especially for senior attendees.